CloudWithChris/cloudwithchris.com/content/blog/introduction-to-bicep.md

 - DevSecOps
 title: 'Introduction to Project Bicep - The evolution of ARM Templates'
 ---
+You may have heard about ARM Templates.
+You may have heard about Project Bicep.
+What are they, how do they differ?
+Why would I use one over the other?
+That's exactly what we'll be exploring throughout this blog post!

 ## Introducing Azure Resource Manager (ARM) and ARM templates

 Whether you've been working with Azure for some time, or only recently started - You will have likely heard of Azure Resource Manager (ARM) Templates.